Anthony Callea

-Early life
+Early life and music career

-Callea began entering talent contests as a child and trained with the Johnny Young Young Talent Time Talent School.

-Music career
+Anthony Callea is the eldest child and first grandchild on both sides of the family.
+He has 16 cousins.
+His family were builders, dentists and lawyers.

+Anthony Callea started singing and performing at age five after telling his mother that he wanted to be a singer.
+His mother sent him to a performing arts school and began vocal training with Liana Scali, with whom her remained until the age of 18.

+In a 2014 interview with Sydney Unleashed, Callea stated, "I started recording and writing when I was 16.
+When I turned 18, I started gigging more and eventually was working 2-3 nights a week.
+I also became a vocal coach and ended up having 32 private students a week.
+I was 21 when I auditioned for Australian Idol and that was definitely the turning point for me."

 2004: Australian Idol

 He was selected for the final 30 in the television series Australian Idol in 2004.
 Based on viewer votes, he did not make it through the first round of competition, but was invited back as a "Judge's Choice Wildcard", where his performance earned him a place in the final 12.
 The competition concluded in November 2004 with Callea finishing as runner-up to Casey Donovan.

-Callea was immediately signed to Sony/BMG Records, and his first single, "The Prayer" was released in December 2004.
-It debuted on the ARIA Singles Chart at number one, and remained there for five consecutive weeks.
-Within seven weeks, it was certified four times platinum, selling in excess of 280,000 copies.
-In 2010 ARIA named it as the second-highest selling single of the last decade, which also made it the second-highest selling Australian artist song of that decade.
-His next single, the double A-side "Rain"/"Bridge over Troubled Water" spent two weeks at number one.
-His self-titled album debuted at number one in the week of 4 April 2005, and remained at the top of the chart for three weeks.
-His third single "Hurts So Bad" debuted at number ten on the ARIA Charts, while the album's final single, "Per Sempre (for Always)" debuted at number five.
+Callea was immediately signed to Sony/BMG Records, and released "The Prayer" as his debut single in December 2004.
+It debuted on the ARIA Singles Chart at number one and was certified four times platinum, selling in excess of 280,000 copies.
+In 2010 ARIA named it as the second-highest selling single of the last decade.

+2005–2007: Self-titled album and A New Chapter

+In March 2005, Callea released the double A-side "Rain"/"Bridge over Troubled Water", which spent two weeks at number one on the ARIA chart and was certified 2× Platinum.
+His self-titled debut album debuted at number one in April 2005.
+His third single "Hurts So Bad" peaked at number ten on the ARIA Charts, while the album's fourth and final single, "Per Sempre (for Always)" peaked at number five.